 “Yeah, they know and they’re fine.
 But no one at school knows.
 Except now you know.
 I’d like to keep it like that.”

 “Being out make everything else more complicated.
-All of a sudden I’m not just that Asian guy Darryl Kim, I’m that gay Asian guy Darryl Kim.
+All of a sudden I’m not just that Asian guy Darryl Kim, I’d be that gay Asian guy Darryl Kim.
 It’s enough being singled out as Asian, I don’t need to be singled out as Asian and as gay.”

 “Nonsense!
 The only thing you’re being singled out for is your ‘Sports Focus’ column.
 I don’t think you know how many people at this school are your fans.”